How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 3. The Need/The Problem Statement

 Establish the need for your project.
-Demonstrate who will benefit and how will they benefit.
+Demonstrate who will benefit and how they will benefit.
 State the consequences of not funding the project and the needs not being addressed.
 This should be a factual, well-documented description of the situation.
 Share about what concerns you and why it matters.

 Pro tip: Incorporate a case study of a real beneficiary your organization has served.
-Show a real need of a real person (of course – change the name for confidentiality reasons).
+Show a real need for a real person (of course – change the name for confidentiality reasons).
 Explain your time frame, and why securing funding is critical now.

 4. The Objectives and Outcomes